Nausicaä of the Valley of the Wind (film): English re-releases

-On 18 October 2003, Cindy and Donald Hewitt, the scriptwriters of Walt Disney Pictures' English dubs of Spirited Away and Porco Rosso, announced that a more faithful English version of Nausicaä was in pre-production at Disney, and that Patrick Stewart and Uma Thurman had been cast.
+On 18 October 2003, Cindy and Donald Hewitt, the scriptwriters of The Walt Disney Studios' English dubs of Spirited Away and Porco Rosso, announced that a more faithful English version of Nausicaä was in pre-production at Disney, and that Patrick Stewart and Uma Thurman had been cast.
 Natalie Portman was originally intended to voice Nausicaä, but Alison Lohman was eventually cast in the role.
 The dub was directed by Disney executive Rick Dempsey.

-Nausicaä was released on DVD by Buena Vista Home Entertainment on February 22, 2005, for Region 1.
+Nausicaä was released on DVD by Buena Vista Home Entertainment on 22 February 2005, for Region 1.
 This DVD includes both Disney's English dub and the Japanese audio track with English subtitles.
 Optimum Home Entertainment released the film in Region 2 and the Region 4 DVD is distributed by Madman Entertainment.
 A remastered Blu-ray sourced from a 6K filmscan was released on 14 July 2010 in Japan.
-It includes an uncompressed Japanese LPCM stereo track, the Disney-produced English dub and English subtitles.
+It includes an uncompressed Japanese LPCM stereo track, the Disney-produced English dub, and English subtitles.
 On 18 October 2010, a Blu-ray version was released in Region B by Optimum Home Entertainment.
-The film was released on Blu-ray in the United States and Canada on March 8, 2011, by Walt Disney Studios Home Entertainment.
-The Blu-ray earned $334,473 in retail sales during its first week of release in the United States.
+The film was released on Blu-ray in the United States and Canada on 8 March 2011, by Walt Disney Studios Home Entertainment.
+The Blu-ray version earned $334,473 in retail sales during its first week of release in the United States.
 GKIDS and Shout!
-Factory re-issued the film on Blu-ray and DVD on October 31, 2017, along with Castle in the Sky.
-A Limited Edition steelbook release of the film's DVD and Blu-ray was released in the United States on 25 August 2020.
+Factory re-issued the film on Blu-ray and DVD on 31 October 2017, along with Castle in the Sky.
+A limited edition steelbook release of the film's DVD and Blu-ray versions was released in the United States on 25 August 2020.